Q: What is the Jessup?

 A: Each team competing in the Jessup must prepare a legal brief (memorial) on behalf of the Applicant and the Respondent.
 Official Rule 6.0, www.ilsa.org, provides information on the format, content and submission of the Jessup memorials.

 Q: When is the memorial deadline?

-A: The memorial deadline is January 12, 2010.
-Applicant and Respondent memorials must be emailed to the Regional/National Administrators and the ILSA Executive Office in accordance with the Official Rules.
+A: The memorial deadline is set by the Official Rules.
+Applicant and Respondent memorials must be submitted to the Regional/National Administrators by email and to the ILSA Executive Office via www.ilsa.org in accordance with the Official Rules.
 Regional and national competitions may have additional submission requirements and earlier deadlines so check with your Regional/National Administrator.

 Q: What can I do if my university does not have many international law resources?

-A: ILSA offers two batches of “basic materials” to help teams research the Competition Problem (Jessup Compromis) and prepare their written submissions (memorials) and oral arguments.
+A: ILSA offers two batches of "basic materials" to help teams research the Competition Problem (Jessup Compromis) and prepare their written submissions (memorials) and oral arguments.
 These materials are available to all teams participating in the Competition, and may be accessed free of charge on the ILSA website.
-In addition to the basic materials, ILSA has arranged for access to the research databases of LexisNexis, Westlaw, and HeinOnline.
-A team may request a password to one or all of these research databases by sending an e-mail to [email protected].
+In addition to the basic materials, ILSA has arranged for access to the key research databases for all fully registered teams.
+A team may request a password to one or all of the research databases by sending an e-mail to [email protected].
 ILSA also recommends various citation systems for use in identifying the sources of research in the memorials.
 Teams may also use the White & Case Jessup Guide to help prepare for the Jessup Competition.

 Q: What is the White & Case Jessup Guide?